STATUTES FOR SISTERHOODS IN NORTH AMERICA

 8. The sisterhood is governed by the Council of the Sisterhood, which is composed of the Senior Sister, her assistant and deputy, the treasurer and the secretary, all of whom are elected for a one?year term of office by the General Assembly of the Sisterhood.
 The Senior Sister is a member of the parish council.

 9. The General Assembly of the Sisterhood is convoked no less than twice annually.
 Notification of such meetings is sent out two weeks prior to the event and the proposed date of the meeting is indicated.
 Additional meetings of the sisterhood may be convoked by the pastor, or by the Senior Sister with the Rector's blessing.
-The General Assembly is considered valid when a majority of the sisterhood's membership is present.
+The General Assembly is considered valid when any number of the sisterhood's membership is present.
 Members of the sisterhood have the right to an advisory voice at the General Assemblies.
 Elections of the members of the Council of the Sisterhood which are conducted at the General Assemblies are subject to confirmation by the pastor, who submits the name of the Senior Sister to the Diocesan Bishop, since she is an integral member of the Parish Council.

 10. The Council of the Sisterhood manages the sisterhood's funds.
 The treasurer keeps a record of receipts and expenditures which is countersigned by the parish priest and is sealed with the parish seal, as prescribed by the priest.
 The sisterhood's monetary resources and accounts are reviewed by the parish's Auditing Committee.
 The yearly accounts, along with the decision of the Auditing Committee, should be submitted to the General Assembly of the parish for confirmation.